 - Help Get Local get social: Enjoy a monthly special at an #appgrown restaurant?
 Attend a special Get Local event?
 Share your dining review, photos, and more via your favorite social site and tag #getlocal!

-Local roots get the spotlight in April!
+Local greens get the spotlight in May!
 Check back for new participating restaurants, events, and specials.

 Chefs, Cooks, and Food Service Professionals